TolikPylypchuk/KeyboardSwitch/README.md

 To switch text forward, select the text, and press _Ctrl+Shift_ twice.
 To switch it backward, press _Ctrl+Alt+Shift_ twice instead.

+### macOS

+macOS support is in progress, and will be available in version 4.1, so stay tuned.

 ## Supported Platforms

-Version 4.0 works on Windows 10/11, and Linux via X11. macOS support will come in a future version (most probably 4.1).
+Version 4.0 works on Windows 10/11, and Linux via X11. macOS support will come in version 4.1.
+Wayland support may come in a future version, but there are [several prerequisites](https://github.com/TolikPylypchuk/KeyboardSwitch/issues/54).
 Versions up to 4.0 were Windows-only.

 Only the x64 architecture is supported.
-It would be ideal to also support Arm64, but not all dependencies of this app currently support it.
-And even if they did, I don't have any devices with Arm64 to test the app there.
+Arm64 support will come in version 4.1, but for Windows and Linux it will be experimental - the builds will be provided, but I have no way of testing them, so if they don't work, I won't be able to fix them.

 ## More Info